Logo

 Is Kamru Fort worth visiting?

-Can you go inside the five storey tower?
+Can you go inside the tower?

-No. The temple complex and courtyard are open, but the five storey wooden tower is generally locked to the public.
+No. The temple complex and courtyard are open, but the multi-storey wooden tower is generally locked to the public.
 Only the priest and members of the Bushahr royal family go inside.
 Photography in the temple and tower areas is also strictly banned.
 Think of it less as a fort you tour and more as a sacred site you are invited to stand respectfully within.

 How difficult is the climb?